-This vehicle has a Hill Start Assist (HSA) feature, which may be useful when the vehicle is stopped on a grade (less than 10%).
+If equipped, HSA may automatically activate when the vehicle is stopped on a grade.
 This feature is designed to prevent the vehicle from rolling, either forward or rearward, during vehicle drive off.
-After the driver completely stops and holds the vehicle in a complete standstill on a grade, HSA will be automatically activated and the DIC will display the HILL START ASSIST ACTIVE message.
-During the transition period between when the driver releases the brake pedal and starts to accelerate to drive off on a grade, HSA holds the braking pressure to ensure that there is no rolling.
-The brakes will automatically release after three seconds or when the accelerator pedal is applied within the three-second window.
-A pop noise might be heard when the brakes release.
-This is normal.
-It will not activate if the vehicle is in a drive gear and facing downhill or if the vehicle is facing uphill and in R (Reverse).
+During the transition from releasing the brake pedal to accelerating to drive off on a grade, HSA holds the braking pressure to prevent rolling.
+HSA will not activate if the vehicle is in a drive gear and facing downhill or if the vehicle is facing uphill and in R (Reverse).